 Folding mode: Start with any one hand.
 Gently fold the little finger.
 Breathe in, feeling the coolness inside the nose.
 When breathing out, silently repeat the number ‘one, one, one’.
 Breathe in second time, feeling the coolness inside the nose.
 When breathing out, silently repeat ‘two, two, two’.
 Breathe in third time.
 When breathing out, silently repeat ‘three, three, three’.
 Release the little finger.
 Repeat the same steps at the other four fingers – ring finger, middle finger, index finger and the thumb.
 Then switch to the other hand and repeat the same steps.
 Continue practicing, switching the hands.
 Why repeat the number being counted ?
 See (1).
 VIDEO of Folding mode at (6)

 Tip mode: Touch the tip of the thumb to the tip of the little finger of one hand.
 Breathe three times as explained above.
 Repeat the same, at each of the next 3 finger tips.
-When you are at the thumb, place the tip of the index finger at the base of the thumb and breathe.
+When you are at the thumb, place the tip of the index finger at the base of the thumb and breathe three times.
 Then switch to the other hand and repeat the same practice.
 Continue practicing switching the hands.

 Segment mode: Every finger has two cross lines, dividing it into three parts called segments.
 Place the tip of the thumb at the top segment of the little finger.
 Breathe three times as explained under the ‘Folding mode’ Move the thumb to the middle segment and breathe three times.
 Move to the bottom segment and breathe three times.
 Repeat the same steps at the next three fingers.
 At the thumb, place the tip of the index finger on its segments and follow the same steps.
 Then switch to the other hand and repeat the same.
 Continue practicing switching the hands.

 Counting mode: Don’t use fingers.
 Breathe three times, counting them in the mind, as explained under the ‘Folding mode’.
 When you breathe out next time, restart counting from ‘one, one, one’.
 Every time, count the breaths only up to three.
 Continue practicing as long as you like.
-Every time your mind wanders and you lose track of the breaths, resume counting from ‘one, one, one’.
+Every time your mind wanders and you lose track of the breaths, resume counting the breaths, starting from ‘one, one, one’.

 Feeling mode: Don’t use fingers.
 Don’t count.
 When breathing in, feel the coolness inside the nose.
 When breathing out, feel the warm or neutral sensation.
 You can also place a hand on your abdomen and focus on its slight moving out as you breathe in and moving out as you breathe out.